What is the number one cause of spoiled meat? – it is a common question all over the world for meat lovers.

 And be sure to cook meat thoroughly to kill any bacteria that may be present.

-Why not use a clean cutting board or knife is a cause of spoiled meat?
+Unclean cutting board or knife as a cause of spoiled meat

 If you don’t use a clean cutting board or knife, it can cause cross-contamination.
 This is when bacteria from one food item is transferred to another food item.